mmtk/mmtk-core/docs/tutorial/Tutorial.md

         }
        ```
    4. The plan now has the components it needs for allocation, but not the instructions for how to make use of them.
-      - Add a function called `common` that returns a reference to the common plan.
+      - Add a method to Plan for MyGC called `common` that returns a reference to the common plan.
         ```rust
         fn common(&self) -> &CommonPlan<VM> {
           &self.common
         }
         ```
-      - Find the function `base` and change it so that it calls the base plan *through* the common plan.
+      - Find the method `base` and change it so that it calls the base plan *through* the common plan.
         ```rust
         fn base(&self) -> &BasePlan<VM> {
          &self.common.base
         }
         ```
-      - Find the function `gc_init`.
+      - Find the method `gc_init`.
 Change this function to initialise the common plan and the two copyspaces, rather than the base plan and mygc_space.
 The contents of the initializer calls are identical.
-      - *Are prepare and release needed for this?* Find the function `prepare`.
+      - Find the method `prepare`.
 TODO
-      - Find the function `release`.
+      - Find the method `release`.
 TODO
-      - *is this needed here?* Add the following function, still within the implementations for Plan for MyGC. **TODO: Find a better way to word this.**
+      - *is this needed here?* Add the following method to Plan for MyGC. **TODO: Find a better way to word this.**
         ```rust
         fn get_collection_reserve(&self) -> usize {
          self.tospace().reserved_pages()
         }
         ```
-      - Add a new section of implementations for MyGC outside of the implementations for Plan for MyGC.
+      - Add a new section of methods for MyGC (outside of the methods for Plan for MyGC).
         ```rust
         impl<VM: VMBinding> MyGC<VM> {
         }
         ```
-      - To this, add two functions, `tospace(&self)` and `fromspace(&self)`.
+      - To this, add two methods, `tospace(&self)` and `fromspace(&self)`.
 They both have return type `&CopySpace<VM>`, and return a reference to the tospace and fromspace respectively.
 Try writing tospace on your own before looking at the code below, and then write fromspace.
       ```rust
       pub fn tospace(&self) -> &CopySpace<VM> {
         if self.hi.load(Ordering::SeqCst) {